theguidingstar/theguidingstar/README.md

 <br />

-hi, i'm [Yash Shah](https://theguidingstar.github.io/), a passionate self-taught full stack web developer and a freelance software engineer from India. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, I'm [Yash Shah](https://theguidingstar.github.io/), a passionate self-taught full-stack software engineer from India. my passion for software lies in taking up ideas and making them come true with elegant solutions.
+I take great care in the experience, architecture, and code quality of the things I build.

 Currently Building Products with some of the Global Clients.

-- 🔭 I’m currently working on a Product focused on Motosports.
+- 🔭 I’m currently working as a freelancer on [Upwork](https://www.upwork.com/freelancers/theguidingstar) helping client convert their ideas into real life solution.
-- 🌱 I’m currently learning Native OS Software Development
+- 🌱 I’m currently learning this new cool AI thing everybody other person is afraid of losing their job to.
+JK.
-- 👯 I’m looking to collaborate on products focusing on Web Space with customer centric designs.
+- 👯 I’m open to collaborating on interesting products.
 - 📫 How to reach me: yashshh123@gmail.com
-- ⚡ Fun fact: I love listing to Rap Music & Lo-fi while coding.
+- ⚡ Fun fact: I love listening to Rap Music and lo-fi while coding.
 - 🖥 https://theguidingstar.github.io
 - 💼 any freelance work? do reach, [email](mailto:yashshh123@gmail.com) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 ask me about anything, I am happy to help;

 Recent work :